 IV.2.1 Atharvaveda Occurrences

-Here follows the complete list of occurrences of van- / vani- in the Atharvaveda Saṃhitās, first those of the Śaunaka recension and after those of the Paippalāda.
-Within both groups the attestations are divided between R̥gvedic mantras and non-R̥gvedic mantras as in the paragraphs §III.2.1;.2 entailing the post-R̥gvedic attestations of the verbal root.
+Here follows the complete list of occurrences of van-/vani- in the Atharvaveda Saṃhitās, first those of the Śaunaka recension and after those of the Paippalāda.
+Within both groups the attestations are divided between R̥gvedic mantras and non-R̥gvedic mantras as in the sections §III.2.1;.2 entailing the post-R̥gvedic attestations of the verbal root.

 R̥V mantras

-The text of the Atharvaveda Saṃhitā, Śaunaka recension (AVŚ), is after Atharva Veda Sanhita.
+The text of the Atharvaveda Saṃhitā, Śaunaka recension (AVŚ), follows Atharva Veda Sanhita.
 Herausgegeben von R. Roth und W.D.
 Whitney, zweite verbesserte Auflage besorgt von Dr. Max Lindenau, Ferd.
-Dümmlers, Berlin, 1924 and Atharvaveda (Śaunaka) with The pada-pāṭha and Sāyaṇācārya’s Commentary, edited by Vishva Bandhu, Vishveshvaranand Vedic Research Institute, Hoshiarpur, 1960.
+Dümmlers, Berlin (1924) and Atharvaveda (Śaunaka) with The pada-pāṭha and Sāyaṇācārya’s Commentary, edited by Vishva Bandhu, Vishveshvaranand Vedic Research Institute, Hoshiarpur (1960).

 The text of the Atharvaveda Saṃhitā, Paippalāda recension (AVP), is after Paippalāda-Saṃhitā of the Atharvaveda.
 Volume one, consisting of the first fifteen Kāṇḍās, and Volume two, consisting of the Sixteenth Kāṇḍa.
-Critically edited from palmleaf manuscripts in the Oriya script discovered by Durgamohan Bhattacharyya and one Śaradā manuscript, ed. by Dipak Bhattacharya, The Asiatic Society, Calcutta, 1997 and 2008, or, for the Kāṇḍās seventeenth to twentieth after The Kashmirian Atharva Veda, ed by L.C.
-Barret, 1905-1940.
+Critically edited from palmleaf manuscripts in the Oriya script discovered by Durgamohan Bhattacharyya and one Śaradā manuscript, ed. by Dipak Bhattacharya, The Asiatic Society, Calcutta, 1997 and 2008, or, for the 17th and 20th Kāṇḍās after The Kashmirian Atharva Veda, ed by L.C.
+Barret (1905-1940).
 The Kashmir ms. readings are indicated by K.

 Note.

 The stanza 20.127.14 of AVŚ (quoted in Vishva Bandhu within the occurrences of van-) has not been taken into consideration.
-Although the Visvha Bandhu edition reads in 20.127.14.c vanādadhidhvano” this pāda seems corrupted.
+Although the Visvha Bandhu edition reads in 20.127.14.c vanādadhidhvano this pāda seems corrupted.
 Bloomflield (Vedic Concordance) reads as the other manuscripts: do cano dadhiṣva no giro.

 The stanza 1.19.4 of the AVP reads